MoonlightCapital/MoonlightBot-docs/support/beta.md

 ### Will I have to keep both stable and beta if I want to use it?

 No, you don't need to clutter your server with two almost identical bots.
-As stated above, you can ask support for a data transfer, then remove stable.
+The server administrator can use the `/transfer data` command to transfer data from any other version of MoonlightBot to Beta.
 Transferrals are free and instant.

 ### I have a fear it may break from a moment to another